 - If you have hotel points, use them.
 Hotels increase the room prices, but the points stay the same.

-- Plan ahead and get to all events early.
+- Give yourself extra time.
+Plan ahead and get to all events early.

 - Getting home: It’s probably worth spending the extra money for transportation arranged beforehand.
 The taxi lines were horrendous.

 - Ladies, if you wear heels, bring an extra pair of shoes (flip-flops or flats), it is a LONG day.

 - Brush up on your betting strategy beforehand here.

 - Bring a pen or sharpie for writing down bets.

 - Stay hydrated.
 Again, it’s a long day.